Nvidia’s AI Chips Double in Price in China as It Tackles AI’s Water Problem

 The announcement comes as concerns around AI’s environmental footprint continue to grow.
 Earlier this month, the United Nations warned that AI-related water consumption could reach levels equivalent to the annual needs of 1.3 billion people by the end of the decade.

-For Nvidia, the contrast is hard to miss.
-On one side, its chips are becoming one of the most sought-after commodities in China’s AI race.
+On one side, Nvidia’s AI chips are becoming one of the most sought-after commodities in China’s AI race.
 On the other hand, the company is trying to ensure the infrastructure powering that race can scale without placing even greater strain on resources.

 Also Read: Bitcoin Drops Below $63K Despite CLARITY Act Push, Long-Term Investors Stay Bullish